Bonnyrigg

 Bonnyrigg lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population for the Bonnyrigg statistical area (Lv2) is around 10,019 people.
-This figure reflects a growth of 234 individuals since the 2021 Census, which reported a population of 9,785 people.
-The increase was inferred from AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, indicating a resident population of 9,890 at that time.
-This growth results in a density ratio of approximately 3,295 persons per square kilometer for Bonnyrigg (SA2), placing it among the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2014 to 2024, Bonnyrigg demonstrated resilient growth patterns with a compound annual growth rate of 0.6%, outpacing its SA3 area.
-Overseas migration contributed approximately 71% of overall population gains during recent periods in Bonnyrigg (SA2).
+As of February 2026, the population of the suburb of Bonnyrigg is estimated at approximately 10,025 people.
+This figure represents an increase of 240 individuals since the 2021 Census, which recorded a population of 9,785.
+The current estimate is based on AreaSearch's validation of new addresses and analysis of resident population data from the latest ERP release by the ABS in June 2024.
+This population level results in a density ratio of 3,297 persons per square kilometer, placing Bonnyrigg in the upper quartile relative to other locations assessed by AreaSearch.
+Over the past decade, the suburb of Bonnyrigg has shown resilient growth patterns with a compound annual growth rate of 0.6%.
+This growth outpaced the SA3 area and was primarily driven by overseas migration, contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch's projections for the Bonnyrigg statistical area (Lv2) are based on ABS/Geoscience Australia projections released in 2024, with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022, with a base year of 2021, are utilized.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Bonnyrigg statistical area (Lv2) is projected to increase its population by approximately 2,039 persons, reflecting a total increase of 19.2% over the 17-year period from 2024 to 2041.
+Based on aggregated SA2-level projections, the suburb of Bonnyrigg is expected to increase its population by 2,049 persons to reach a total of 12,074 people by the year 2041.
+This projected growth reflects an increase of 19.3% over the 17-year period.

 Frequently Asked Questions - Population